- About us

 Project for the restoration of ceramic icon of Saint Theodore Stratelates

-Project of the National Institute of Archaeology with Museum (NIAM-BAS) and National Museum of History in Sofia (NMH) for the restoration of ceramic icon of Saint Theodore Stratelates has been approved for funding by the American Research Center in Sofia.
+Project of the National Archaeological Institute with Museum (NAIM-BAS) and National Museum of History in Sofia (NMH) for the restoration of ceramic icon of Saint Theodore Stratelates has been approved for funding by the American Research Center in Sofia.

 The masterpiece of the Veliki Preslav ceramic school – the ceramic icon of Saint Theodore Stratelates dated to 9-10th c. will undergo major restoration treatment.
 The unique piece of art of national and world significance, emblematic for Bulgarian history, had been presented numerous times beyond Bulgarian borders.
 Currently, it’s fragility does not allow for transportation of the monument to other locations.
 In addition, the restoration intervention executed in the beginning of the 20th century is considered far cry from conservation ethics jugged by present-day criteria.
 The old restoration intervention disturbed the aesthetics of the original image due to introduction of polymers which have changed the original colours of the ceramic tiles drastically upon material aging.